Radek Pavlíček

 About me

-He is the first Certified Professional in Web Accessibility in the Czech Republic and a member of the International Association of Accessibility Professionals.
+Radek is the first certified accessibility specialist in the Czech Republic and a member of the International Association of Accessibility Professionals (IAAP).

 Social media